 - Reconnect with why.
 Why is your goal important to you?
 There is nothing harder than negotiating an obstacle when you don’t really care for the destination.
 Your goals need to resonate with you.
 Focus on where you are going and why it is you want to be there.
 This is the driving force behind every step you take towards your goals and what will sustain you when the going gets tough.

 - Face time with good people.
 When things get hard, sometimes all you might need is a small amount of assistance or positive encouragement to keep you on the right axis.
+So surround yourself with supportive and positive people who inspire and motivate you.
 Building good networks and encouraging relationships is imperative.
 Know and get comfortable in asking for assistance in the face of adversity.
 Lastly, think of your network as your team.
-You can over throw governments with a high-level team.
+You can overthrow governments with a high-level team.

 - Concentrate on you and don’t compare yourself to others.
-Like you, your goals are unique.
+Like you, your life and goals are unique.
 They are a complex outcome of experiences and influences.
 In a world where most people have an online profile portraying a life they want you to believe, it’s easy to feel like you don’t fit in or you are lacking.
 Everyone has challenges & setbacks.
 Stop comparing yourself to online profiles, celebrity personalities and photo shopped pictures.
-Focus on you, your unique strengths, talents, abilities and how you can utilise these to achieve your mission.
+Repeat positive affirmations or self-talk to reinforce positive beliefs and counter negative thoughts.
+Keep it real.
+Focus on you, your unique strengths, talents, abilities and how you can utilise these to thrive and evolve for the better.
 Don’t let self-doubt deviate you from your path.